AdrianArtacho/SALTA/README.md

-# /SALTA/ (working name)
+# SALTA

 This document describes the usage and troubleshooting of the *SALTA* App.
-Included are also the following submodules:

-- [prepcsv](prepcsv/README.md) module for preprocessing of data

-- [comparesegments](comparesegments/README.md) combines `cutsf.csv`and `cutsb.csb`from TMM and privides a graph.
+---

+## USAGE

+1. Process the captured performance to extract features

+   1. Landmarks from video

+   2. Sound features

+   3. IMU features

+2. Prepare the data

+3.

 ---